 - The gentle heat the underfloor heating provides minimises air movement and thus prevents draughts and helps to create a low dust and allergen environment.
 By distributing the warmth around the room underfloor heating avoids the excessive radiant heat that radiators can create.

 - With their nearly 100% efficiency and fast heating time each of our electric underfloor heating ranges operates at a lower temperature than a conventional heating system, which helps to reduce energy usage and therefore the costs of heating your rooms.
 Most Heat Mat systems are supplied with a Lifetime Warranty and they are sure to outlast the floor covering above them.

 What else should you consider when heating your conservatory or garden room?

-- Garden rooms and conservatories usually have a high heat loss therefore a powerful 200W or 240W/sqm system is desirable to ensure a fast reacting system which can overcome these losses.
-This allows the system to warm up quickly so rather than having the system running all day at a low level, you simply turn on the heating for the times you want to use your conservatory saving you energy in the process.
+- Garden rooms and conservatories usually have high heat loss.
+Therefore, a powerful 200W or 240W/sqm system is desirable to ensure a fast-reacting system that can overcome these losses.
+This allows the system to heat up quickly so rather than having the system running all day at a low level, you simply turn on the heating for the times you want to use your conservatory saving you money in the process.